What is an RMD?

 Share

-If you’re getting closer to retirement age or already in retirement, you may have heard the term “required minimum distribution,” or RMD, in reference to your employer-sponsored retirement plan.
+If you’re getting closer to retirement age or already in retirement, you may have heard the term required minimum distribution (RMD) concerning your employer-sponsored retirement plan.
 But what exactly is an RMD?

-Strictly speaking, a required minimum distribution is an amount of money that must be withdrawn each year from employer-sponsored retirement plans — e.g., a 401(k), 403(b), or 457(b) — by the plan participant once they reach a certain age or terminate employment, whichever comes later.
-Due to recent changes in legislation, that age is 73 for individuals born after 06/30/1949 and 70½ if born on or before that date.
+An RMD is an amount of money that must be withdrawn each year from non-Roth, employer-sponsored retirement plans — e.g., a 401(k), 403(b), or 457(b) — by the plan participant once they reach a certain age or terminate employment, whichever comes later.
+Due to recent changes in legislation, that age is 73 for individuals born on or after January 1, 1951.

-RMDs exist to ensure that people do not accumulate tax-deferred retirement accounts and leave those funds as inheritance.
+RMDs exist to ensure that participants don’t use tax-deferred retirement accounts primarily as an inheritance vehicle.
 They force the account holder to withdraw at least a portion of the money as distributions while alive.
-It’s important to note, though, that RMDs are not designed to provide guidance on how much you can or should take from your accounts.
+It’s important to note that RMDs are not designed to guide how much you can or should take from your accounts.

 The timing of RMDs